 (Fluxus Art Movement: Definition, Artists and Examples - dans le gris)

-Yoko Ono is an avant-garde artist closely associated with both the Fluxus art movement and conceptual art.
+Yoko Ono is an avant-garde artist closely associated with both the Fluxus art movement and Conceptual art.
 Born in Japan, she moved to New York City in the late 1950s.
-One of her most famous artworks, Cut Piece (1964), is classified as both conceptual art and performance art.
+One of her most famous artworks, Cut Piece (1964), is classified as both Conceptual art and Performance art.
 In this piece, Ono sat motionless on stage while audience members were invited to approach and cut away pieces of her clothing.
 The work explored themes of vulnerability, trust, and the objectification of women, embodying Fluxus principles of audience participation and the blurring of boundaries between art and life.
 As she once said, "Art is my life and my life is art."

 (Fluxus Art Movement: Definition, Artists and Examples - dans le gris)